mattdavis0351/mongodb-labs/exercises/mongo-shell/crud/read.md

 ```
 ---

-### Filtering array values:
+### Filtering array values

+**Exercise 7** :computer:

-When it comes to matching on array values, we can match:
+When it comes to matching on array values, we can match in 3 ways:
 * the entire array

-The following query matches documents with the array of `genres` containing **exactly** 'Documentary' followed by 'Family', in that order.
+The following query matches documents where the `genres` array contains **exactly** 'Documentary' followed by 'Family', in that order.
 Note that arrays that contain 'Documentary', 'Family' and any other genre like 'Drama' or 'Comedy' are not returned because it is **not** an exact match of the filter criteria.

-**Exercise 7** :computer:

  **query:**

 ```javascript
 db.movieDetails.find({"genres":["Documentary", "Family"]}).pretty()